-Where possible, we will adjudicate the primary outcome for all participants recruited during the internal pilot phase, during which time we will review and finalise the adjudication process for the remainder of the trial.
-Images may be requested if required.
+Where possible, we will adjudicate the primary outcome for all participants who have had a subsequent pleural intervention during the internal pilot phase, during which time we will review and finalise the adjudication process for the remainder of the trial.
+Anonymised images which aid in providing reasoning as to why the pleural intervention occurred, where available, will be requested to be uploaded to the trial database by sites for the appropriate participants.
+Images are expected to be chosen by the site Principal Investigator.